Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

     / \
  null  null
 ```
-(4 is complete therefor get back to previous Node i.e, 2)
+(4 is complete therefor backtrack to previous Node i.e, 2)
 ### Step 6: 5
 Create node 5 as right child of 2.
 ```